Sayli08/Immigration/Eb2(NIW).md

 - Introduce and define the core area of your current work.
 It emphasizes being specific rather than using broad terms like just "technology" or "computer science."
 By focusing on "data privacy," "data security," and "cybersecurity technology," and even more specifically on "privacy-enhancing technologies," you're pinpointing a field that has clear relevance to national security and economic well-being in the digital age
 - Need to provide concrete details about your actual work.
 It's not enough to just state the field.
 You need to describe the specific projects you're involved in, the tasks you undertake, and the different aspects of these technologies that you work with.
 This provides substance and shows USCIS the tangible nature of your contributions.
 - Emphasizes the importance of connecting your current work to your background and expertise.
 By briefly mentioning your past experiences and how they've shaped your current skills and focus, you establish a trajectory and demonstrate that you have a solid foundation for your current endeavors.
 This adds credibility and shows that your current work is not an isolated effort but rather the result of accumulated knowledge and experience.

+**In simpler terms, the comment is advising you to:**

+- Clearly and specifically state the field of your current work, focusing on areas like data privacy, security, and especially privacy-enhancing technologies.
+- Provide detailed explanations of what you actually do within that field, including your projects and responsibilities.
+- Briefly mention your relevant past experiences and expertise that have brought you to this point in your career.

+The goal of this approach is to paint a clear and compelling picture for USCIS of your work's relevance and your qualifications, directly addressing the first prong of the National Interest Waiver requirements.
+By being specific and providing context, you make a stronger case that your endeavor has both substantial merit and national importance.